SAP-samples/teched2021-IIS162/exercises/ex4/README.md

 <br> ![](2021-11-11-20-33-31.png)
 <br> (1) Click "Tasks".

+1. Schedule and Kick-off Fit-to-Standard Workshop
-> Scheduling a workshop is an activity that usually happens  in office or collaboration tools.
+<br> Scheduling a workshop is an activity that usually happens  in office or collaboration tools.
 Let's assume that the workshop was scheduled and the right people were invited.

-1. Schedule and Kick-off Fit-to-Standard Workshop
 <br> ![](2021-11-11-20-37-20.png)
 <br> (1) Set Scope Filter to the scope name (e.g. "Plant Berlin") you defined in the previous Excercise.
 <br> (2) Set Assigned Role Filter to "Business Process Expert".